Blunk-electronic/ET/doc/schematic.rst

-Placeholders for Name, Value, Partcode and Purpose
+Placeholders for Name, Value and Purpose
 ++++++++++++++++++++++++++++++++++++++++++++++++++

 Next to a unit usually the name (like R2), the value (like 100R)